tongquang126/jenkins-ansible-rds-backup/README.md

    - Exports data to S3 bucket.
    - Cleans up temporary resources.
 6. Jenkins archives logs and reports success/failure.
+7. Clear up the workspace of a Jenkins job

 ## Security Considerations
 - Secrets are n**ever stored in Jenkins**; they are retrieved dynamically from **AWS Secrets Manager** via Ansible.